 If memories become too painful while writing (child survivors may experience feelings of rage, intense sadness and fear), it may be necessary to seek out a supportive, safe person; i.e., an understanding therapist who is knowledgeable with abusive religious groups and/or complex post traumatic stress disorder.
 An understanding counselor is especially recommended if you begin to have memories of being sexually abused, or are experiencing frequent and overwhelming nightmares and flashbacks.
 They should be willing to listen, validate and empower you; not try to control you or tell you to “get over it.”

-Where Do the Feelings Go? (covers processing painful thoughts; includes a section on: “How Do I Go About Writing and What Do I Write About?”)
+Where Do the Feelings Go?
+(Recommended; covers processing painful thoughts; includes a section on: “How Do I Go About Writing and What Do I Write About?”)

-Personal Writings (by exiters; covers grief, deception and trauma suffered at the hands of the ministers)
+Personal Writings (Recommended and shows the strong feelings we can have after leaving; written by exiters; covers grief, deception and trauma suffered at the hands of the ministers)

 Writing about (and working through) these emotions can often cause a reemergence of problems that were never dealt with before joining the group; i.e., an unresolved grief, death of a loved one, addictions, personal problems, loneliness, abandonment, poor relationships, etc. During this time it is helpful to have a therapist that is knowledgeable about trauma, mind control and abusive groups.

 We can never recover all that we lost, and while we need to grieve those losses, we must first acknowledge those losses.

 Try to network with others that have exited and who have gone through similar experiences.
 Healing takes place in the context of non-controlling relationships and connection with others who will support you, believe you, and validate your experiences.
 Those who are further along in their healing, and who are supportive, can be especially helpful.